NearHuscarl/BotExtended/README.md

 List all available `BotType`s.

 `BotType` describes a specific bot apperance, stats and behavior.
 Each `BotType` has different outfits, starting weapons, modifiers, AI behaviors and special abilities.
-A `BotGroup` must have multiple `BotType`s in the same theme.
-For example, Clown `BotGroup` can spawn ClownCowboy, ClownGangster and ClownBoxer `BotType`, but cannot spawn Gangster.
+A `BotFaction` must have multiple `BotType`s in the same theme.
+For example, Clown `BotFaction` can spawn ClownCowboy, ClownGangster and ClownBoxer `BotType`, but cannot spawn Gangster.

 ```
 /be lb